 Is the current messaging clear for new pet owners during the pandemic?

-Would providing more educational information drive sales?
+Would provide more educational information drive sales?

 Should the brand test Instagram ads?